 Earthjustice seeks an associate attorney to join our work that prioritizes frontline communities who are burdened with the most pollution and environmental harms while being excluded from environmental benefits provided to other communities.
 We work with community leaders to challenge the environmental and social status quo, helping communities change the conditions in which they live.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people’s health; to preserve magnificent places and wildlife; to advance clean energy; and to combat climate change.
-We partner with thousands of groups, supporters, individuals and communities to engage the critical environmental issues of our time, and bring about positive change.
+We partner with thousands of groups, supporters, individuals and communities to engage the critical environmental issues of our time and bring about positive change.
+We are guided by a passionate, ambitious vision for the future for people and our planet: until justice stands for all, we will never rest.
 We are here because the earth needs a good lawyer.

 The Associate Attorney position is a three-year position, with potential for extension.
 The Associate Attorney program is designed to help attorneys who are in the early stages of their careers to develop into thoughtful, professional, and effective advocates skilled in the various phases of public interest litigation.
-As Associate Attorneys gain experience, they gradually take on more independent responsibility for their cases, but work throughout their tenure under the supervision of a Staff Attorney or the Deputy Managing Attorney or Managing Attorney.
+As Associate Attorneys gain experience, they gradually take on more independent responsibility for their cases, but work throughout their tenure under the supervision of a Senior Attorney or Managing Attorney.
 Many Associates have gone on to other positions within Earthjustice and with other public interest organizations.

-- Integrate communications and legislative advocacy into litigation and other legal strategies.
+- Integrate communications and legislative advocacy into litigation and other legal strategies; and

-- Demonstrated awareness and sensitivity to the needs and concerns of individuals from diverse cultures, backgrounds, and orientations.
+- Demonstrated awareness and sensitivity to the needs and concerns of individuals from diverse cultures, backgrounds, and orientations; and

 - Commitment to help create a diverse, equitable, and inclusive work culture that encourages and celebrates differences.